 LabVIEW is a software platform made by National Instruments, used widely in industry for test and measurement applications.
 Now, Enthought's new Python Integration Toolkit for LabVIEW seamlessly brings the power of the Python ecosystem of scientific and engineering tools to LabVIEW.
 See how it works and download a free 30 day trial.

 Canopy Geoscience integrates data I/O, visualization, and programming in an easy-to-use environment.
 Geoscientific data is accessible from an embedded Python environment, and can be analyzed, modified, and immediately visualized with simple Python commands.
 See the latest release details.

 Virtual Core automates aspects of core description for geologists and petrophysicists, drastically reducing the time and effort required for core description.
 Its unified visualization interface displays cleansed whole-core CT data alongside core photographs and well logs.
 See the latest release details.

-SciPy 2016, the 15th annual Scientific Computing with Python conference, will be held July 11-17, 2016 in Austin, Texas.
-The annual SciPy Conference brings together over 650 participants from industry, academia, and government to showcase their latest projects, learn from skilled users and developers, and collaborate on code development.
+SciPy 2016, the 15th annual Scientific Computing with Python conference, was held July 11-17, 2016 in Austin, Texas, and had over 650 participants from industry, academia, and government who showcased their latest projects, learned from skilled users and developers, and collaborated on code development.

-Major topic tracks include: Scientific Computing in Python, Python in Data Science, and High Performance Computing.
-Mini-symposia will include the applications of Python in: Earth and Space Science, Engineering, Medicine and Biology, Social Sciences, Special Purpose Databases, Case Studies in Industry, Education, Reproducibility.
+Major topic tracks included: Scientific Computing in Python, Python in Data Science, and High Performance Computing.
+Mini-symposia covered applications of Python in: Earth and Space Science, Engineering, Medicine and Biology, Social Sciences, Special Purpose Databases, Case Studies in Industry, Education, and Reproducibility.